A Decade of Drama Una década de teatro

 The Inwood-based group, which offers school-based and public programs designed to introduce K through 12 students to theater skills while exploring social justice issues, has some changes in store for its new season, which begins in the fall.

-Founder and Executive Director Mino Lora said the launch of “The PTP Ensemble,” a collaboration of teaching artists and guest artists that will devise multidisciplinary works that are “immigrant and Latino-focused,” are among the new areas of focus.
+Founder and Executive Director Mino Lora said the launch of “The PTP Ensemble,” a collaboration of teaching artists and guest artists that will devise multidisciplinary works that are “immigrant and Latino-focused,” is among the new areas of focus.

 “The ensemble will create performance pieces that examine issues affecting our society, like racism, immigration, gender rules,” Lora said, and will perform two or three different works per year.

-Over the last 10 years, Lora says PTP has worked with 6,000 children and youth.
+Over the past decade, PTP has worked with 6,000 children and youth, Lora said.

 “Each participant works with a teaching artist for an average of 30 hours to create an original piece of theater around their community,” she explained.

-Preparations are also ongoing for People Storm the Palace, PTP’s marquee annual showcase, to be held on June 19 at United Palace in Washington Heights.
+Preparations are also ongoing for People Storm the Palace, PTP’s marquee annual showcase, to be held on June 19 at the United Palace in Washington Heights.

 In addition, the theatre group has named a new Artistic Director, Zafiria Dimitropoulou Delangel, who joined PTP last October as a teaching artist.